High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures: Numerical Examples

 It should be noted that the 1-D pressureless gas dynamics system is weakly hyperbolic and its solutions develop delta-shocks and vacuum states in finite time, which make the design of stable and accurate numerical methods very challenging.

-\paragraph*{Example 6.} In the last example, we consider the pressureless gas dynamics system \eref{5.6} and take the following initial data:
+\paragraph*{Example 6.} In this example, we consider the pressureless gas dynamics system \eref{5.6} and take the following initial data:

 prescribed in the computational domain $[-1,1]$ subject to the free boundary conditions.
-We note that a peak will be formed at later time $t>0$ in the computed $\rho$ and $q$.
-In the numerical results, a delta-shock will be formed at later time.
+We note that a sharp peak forms at later times in both $\rho$ and $q$, corresponding to the formation of a delta-shock.

-We compute the numerical solutions until the final time $t=1$ by the studied 1-, 2-, and 5-Order YM schemes on the uniform mesh with $N_x=50$, $N_\xi=1$.
-For the discretization in phase space $\bmu=(\rho, q)$, we use $[0.2,8]\times [-0.3,8]$ with $N_{\bmu}=200$, $[0.2,25]\times [-0.3,25]$ with $N_{\bmu}=300$, and $[0.2,30]\times [-0.3,30]$ with $N_{\bmu}=300$ for each variable in the 1-, 2-, and 5-Order schemes, respectively.
-The obtained numerical results are presented in Figure \ref{fig3.12}, where one can see that, the higher-order schemes produce much sharper delta-shocks than the 1-Order counterpart, which demonstrates that the robustness of the studied YM scheme.
+We compute the numerical solutions until the final time $t=1$ by the studied 1-Order, 2-Order, and 5-Order Young-measure schemes on the uniform mesh with $N_x=50$, $N_\xi=1$.
+For the discretization in phase space $\bmu=(\rho, q)$, we use $[0.2,30]\times [-0.3,30]$ with $N_{\bmu}=300$ for each variable in the 1-Order, 2-Order, and 5-Order schemes, respectively.
+The obtained numerical results are presented in Figure \ref{fig3.12}, where one can see that the higher-order schemes produce much sharper delta-shocks than the 1-Order counterpart, demonstrating the robustness of the studied Young-measure schemes.